-Our middle school teachers get to know each child on an individual level.
-We are deeply aware of the challenges middle school students can face, and we cherish the opportunity to help each child to honor and respect the adult they will become.
+Over the course of the year, each Middle School classroom and specials teacher gets to know every student on an individual level.
+Teachers are deeply aware of the challenges middle school students can face, and they cherish the opportunity to help each child to honor and respect the adult they will become.

 Sixth graders take separate classes in literacy and ancient history.
 History begins with the study of social sciences, and continues with in-depth studies of prehistory, Mesopotamia, Egypt, India, and China.
 Students also focus on global climates, and study the effects that it has had on the ancient and modern world.
 A final project is a student-curated museum of ancient history, where students create artifacts, write text, and prepare audio podcasts and presentations and design and operate a conservators’ lab.

 Students develop active and analytical reading skills and work to become more sophisticated and independent writers through exploring individual roles in the communities to which they belong.